Quickstart Guide (Sandbox)

 Add Offramp Account

-To offramp, you can add a USD offramp bank account by making an Add USD Offramp Bank Account (ACH) call or an Add USD Offramp Bank Account (Wire) call, depending on whether you want to offramp via ACH or WIRE transfer.
+To offramp, you can add a USD offramp bank account by making an Create a USD Offramp Bank Account (ACH) call or an Create a USD Offramp Bank Account (Wire) call, depending on whether you want to offramp via ACH or WIRE transfer.

 Request: